jbukoski/PotentialNaturalRegeneration/README.md

 ### Discussions on clases and definitons

-1. :checkbox: Are there any ambiguous land use categories we need to discuss?
+1. :black_square_button: Are there any ambiguous land use categories we need to discuss?
 How can we develop these two datasets?

 1. **Confirmar com renatinho**: Felipe has developed this layer already for us, right? (**Which paper?**) Can you remember me as we developed it - ESA CCI?
 At lower resolution (30 m) we have some more detailed layers that we could try to build this potentially restorable areas more detailed.
 In summary, this is a key point and before starting to get the data we need to have clear which database we will use to build it.